Bhanu-Sai-Enamala/bitICP/README.md

 The service listens on `http://localhost:3001` by default (`PORT` in `.env`).

+### Vault key records (Taproot)

+- Each mint call now includes `vaultId`, `protocolPublicKey`, and `protocolChainCode` supplied by the stablecoin canister’s threshold Schnorr API.
+- The backend persists these entries to `backend/data/vaults.json` (override with `VAULT_DB_PATH` in `.env`) so you can audit which Taproot key/address backs every vault.
+- Console logs echo the derived Taproot address and vault ID to simplify debugging while we stand up the withdraw flow.

 ### Endpoint: `POST /mint/build-psbt`

 Request body (same shape used in the non-ICP flow):